Sexual violence being used as weapon of war in Ethiopia's Tigray, U.N. says | Law-Order

-Sexual violence is being used as a weapon of war in Ethiopia's Tigray region, where girls as young as 8 are being targeted and some women have reported being gang-raped over several days, U.N. aid chief Mark Lowcock said on Thursday.
-He told the U.N.
-Security Council that the humanitarian crisis in Tigray had deteriorated over the past month and the United Nations had not seen any proof that Eritrean soldiers - accused of massacres and killings - have withdrawn.
+Sexual violence is being used as a weapon of war in Ethiopia's Tigray, the U.N. aid chief told the Security Council on Thursday, prompting the U.S. envoy to challenge the body's silence, asking: "Do African lives not matter as much as those experiencing conflict in other countries?"
+The U.N. official, Mark Lowcock, said the humanitarian crisis in Tigray had deteriorated over the past month with challenges to aid access and people dying of hunger.
+He said the world body had not seen any proof that soldiers from neighboring Eritrea - accused of massacres and killings in Tigray - have withdrawn.

-"To be very clear: the conflict is not over and things are not improving," Lowcock said, according to his notes for the closed virtual briefing of the 15-member council on Thursday.
-The U.S. ambassador to the United Nations, Linda Thomas-Greenfield, said it was time for the Security Council to "speak with one voice" on Tigray.
-The council has so far been unable to agree on a statement, with Western countries pitted against Russia and China over how to address the situation.
+"To be very clear: the conflict is not over and things are not improving," Lowcock said, according to his notes for the private briefing, which was requested by the United States.
+U.S. Ambassador to the United Nations Linda Thomas-Greenfield noted Thursday's briefing was the fifth private council meeting since fighting between Ethiopia's federal government troops and Tigray's former ruling party began in November, according to diplomats familiar with her remarks.

-"This crisis demands our attention and our action," Thomas-Greenfield said in a statement after the briefing.
-Lowcock said humanitarian access in Tigray remained a "huge problem" and that he had received a report earlier on Thursday that 150 people had died from hunger.
+"The Security Council has been unified on Syria, Yemen and even on Burma, where we were able to come together to release a statement," she said, according to the diplomats.
+"We are asking the council to reconsider a statement on Ethiopia. ...
+Victims need to know the Security Council cares about this conflict."
+The council has so far been unable to agree on a public statement on Tigray, with Western countries pitted against Russia and China, which diplomats say question whether the body - charged with maintaining international peace and security - should be involved in the crisis.

+The conflict has killed thousands of people and forced hundreds of thousands more from their homes in the mountainous region of about 5 million.
+Eritrea has been helping Ethiopian troops, although Eritrea has repeatedly denied its forces are in Tigray.
+Ethiopian Prime Minister Abiy Ahmed has acknowledged the Eritrean presence and the United Nations and the United States have demanded that Eritrean troops withdraw from Tigray.

 "There is no doubt that sexual violence is being used in this conflict as a weapon of war," Lowcock said, adding the majority of rapes were committed by men in uniform, with accusations made against all the warring parties.
 "Nearly a quarter of reports received by one agency involve gang rape, with multiple men assaulting the victim; in some cases, women have been repeatedly raped over a period of days.
 Girls as young as eight are being targeted," Lowcock said.